TheHive-Project/TheHiveDocs/admin/configuration.md

 }
 ```

 Cortex analyzes observables and outputs reports in JSON format.
-TheHive show the report as-is by default.
+TheHive shows the report as-is by default.
 In order to make reports more readable, we provide report templates which are in a separate package and must be installed manually:
  - download the report template package from https://dl.bintray.com/cert-bdf/thehive/report-templates.zip
  - log in TheHive using an administrator account
  - go to `Admin` > `Report templates` menu